Sidd-CS50/Sidd-CS50/README.md

 - 🔭 I’m currently working on **LLMs to Prevent Cyber Attacks**

-- 📚 I’m enrolled in the course **Artificial Intelligence and Robotics**
+- 📚 I’m enrolled in the course **MSc.
+Artificial Intelligence and Robotics**

 - 📫 How to reach me **siddingermany@gmail.com / sidharthsankar209@gmail.com**